marklogic/cloud-enablement-aws/README.md

 The lambda functions in MarkLogic CloudFormation templates used on AWS are now configured to use Python 3.9.
 AWS has scheduled the end of support for Python 3.6 by July 2022.

+### Launch Templates and IMDSv2 support in the MarkLogic CloudFormation Templates:

+Starting with MarkLogic 10.0-11, the MarkLogic CloudFormation Templates replaces the use of Launch Configurations with Launch Templates.
+This ensures that MarkLogic CFT users can make use of all of the Amazon EC2 Auto Scaling features now available in Launch Templates.

+Additionally, MarkLogic 10.0-11 adds support for IMDSv2.
+The IMDSv2 option is set to "required" by default in the 10.0-11 and later CFTs of MarkLogic version 10.
+In order to use MarkLogic Server AMIs before 10.0-11 with the new templates, the templates need to be modified to set IMDSv2 to "optional" as IMDSv2 is not supported in earlier versions of the MarkLogic AMI.

 ## Support

 The cloud-enablement-azre repository is maintained by MarkLogic Engineering and distributed under the [Apache 2.0 license](https://github.com/marklogic/cloud-enablement-aws/blob/master/LICENSE.TXT).
 Everyone is encouraged to file bug reports, feature requests, and pull requests through [GitHub](https://github.com/marklogic/cloud-enablement-aws/issues/new).
 Your input is important and will be carefully considered.
 However, we can’t promise a specific resolution or timeframe for any request.
 In addition, MarkLogic provides technical support for [releases](https://github.com/marklogic/cloud-enablement-aws/releases) of cloud-enablement-aws to licensed customers under the terms outlined in the [Support Handbook](http://www.marklogic.com/files/Mark_Logic_Support_Handbook.pdf).
 For more information or to sign up for support, visit [help.marklogic.com](http://help.marklogic.com).